 - 11. The members of the Security Council agree that reports of the Secretary-General should be circulated to Council members and made available in all official languages of the United Nations at least four working days before the Council is scheduled to consider them.
-The members of the Security Council also agree that the same rule should apply to making such reports available to relevant participants in Council meetings in which those reports are discussed, including the distribution of the reports on peacekeeping missions to all participants in meetings of troop-contributing countries. - 12.
+The members of the Security Council also agree that the same rule should apply to making such reports available to relevant participants in Council meetings at which those reports are discussed, including the distribution of the reports on peacekeeping missions to all participants in meetings of troop- and police- contributing countries. - 12.
 The members of the Security Council agree to consider setting a six-month interval as the standard reporting period, unless the situation provides reason for shorter or longer intervals.
 The members of the Security Council also agree to define reporting intervals as clearly as possible when adopting resolutions.
 The members of the Security Council further agree to request oral reporting, which does not require submission of a written report, if the members of the Council consider that it would serve the purpose satisfactorily, and to indicate that request as clearly as possible. - 13.
 The members of the Security Council encourage the Secretary-General to include a section in his reports where all recommendations are listed, when presenting recommendations to the Council regarding the mandate of a United Nations mission. - 14.
-The members of the Security Council encourage the Secretary-General to make reports as concise as possible, particularly for shorter reporting periods.
+The members of the Security Council encourage the Secretary-General to make reports as concise as possible and give an ample cut-off time in order for the reports to be issued in a timely manner.
+The Secretariat is encouraged to supplement and update information contained in reports of the Secretary-General by including information about the most recent developments during briefings.

 - 15. The members of the Security Council intend to request the Secretary-General to include policy recommendations on long-term strategy in his reports, if appropriate. - 16.
-Reports of the Secretary-General will specify the date on which the document is physically and electronically distributed in addition to the date of signature by the Secretary-General.\ - 17.
-The Security Council agrees to cooperate with other organs of the United Nations in synchronizing reporting obligations of the Secretariat on the same subject, if appropriate, while putting priority on the effective work of the Council. - 18.
+Reports of the Secretary-General will specify the date on which the document is physically and electronically distributed in addition to the date of signature by the Secretary-General. - 17.
+The Security Council agrees to cooperate with other organs of the United Nations in synchronizing reporting obligations of the Secretariat on the same subject, if appropriate, while giving priority to the effective work of the Council. - 18.
 The members of the Security Council request the Secretariat to update the Council towards the end of each month on the progress in the preparation of the reports of the Secretary-General to be issued the following month.
-The members of the Security Council also request the Secretariat to communicate with the Council immediately if it expects reports to be delayed heyond their deadlines or if reports that have not been requested by the Council are expected to be issued. - 19.
-The members of the Security Council invite the Secretariat to send all information currently sent to Council members by fax also by e-mail.
+The members of the Security Council also request the Secretariat to communicate with the Council immediately if it expects reports to be delayed beyond their deadlines or if reports that have not been requested by the Council are expected to be issued. - 19.
+The members of the Security Council encourage the Secretariat to ensure that all information provided to Council members is transmitted electronically, including by fax.